twerkitboii/SWE_2021_41_2024_2_week_6/README.md

 docker inspect --format="{{ «HostConfig-Binds }}" ossp-container [./ossp_host_dir:/mnt/ossp_container_dir]
 </code></pre>
-> - This command code will output a list of volume bindings for the ossp-container.
+> - This command code show a list of volume bindings for the ossp-container.
 These represent the directories/files on the computer that are mounted into the container.